jezzsantos/saastack/docs/decisions/0001-framework-or-template.md

 There are also particularly difficult issues to deal with if they are packaged, versioned, and controlled by those other people:

 - **Customization**: Frameworks may limit your ability to customize your application to your specific needs and preferences.
-- **Standards**: You often have to follow the conventions and rules that the framework defines and enforces, which may be different than what you are comfortable with, and will need to be acceptable to you.
+- **Standards**: You often have to follow the conventions and rules that the framework defines and enforces, which may be different from what you are comfortable with, and will need to be acceptable to you.
 - **Lock-in
   **: Using a framework can also lead to "lock-in" where you are tied to a specific set of technologies and unable to switch to alternatives easily.
 This can make it harder to adapt to the changing needs and environment of your specific context.
 You also become dependent on the framework developers for support and maintenance, which can pose risks if they stop updating or fixing the framework, or ignore your requests to alter it for your specific context.